27 Types of Construction Vehicles with Their Names, Pictures, and Features

 Backhoe loader

-These are compact-sized and the most common construction vehicles used in making residential buildings or confined spaces.
-Backhoe loaders are multi-purpose; they can dig up land, carry the load, and clear out the space easily with the front-end loader and rear-mounted backhoe.
+These are compact-sized and the most common types of construction vehicles used in making residential buildings or confined spaces.
+Backhoe loaders are multi-purpose; they can dig up land, carry the load, and clear out the space easily with the front-end loader and rear-mounted backhoe, making them highly reliable for various construction work machine tasks.

 Features of a backhoe loader: